 Sometimes we become attracted to people and date individuals who treat us poorly.
 I once dated a woman who would shame me for acting needy.
 She would tell me I was crazy, and it made me feel humiliated and worthless.
 It sucked.
-But as I pointed out in Attachment Theory Explains Why Your Relationships Suck, our attachment needs cause us to be insecure when they are not met.
-They cause us to behave in crazy ways, because we’re trying to find security.
+But as I pointed out in Attachment Theory Explains Why Your Relationships Fail, our attachment needs cause us to be insecure when they are not met.
+They cause us to behave in crazy ways because we’re trying to find security.

 Unfortunately, some individuals don’t value our needs.
 Sometimes they neglect us.
-If you’re an anxious person, this can cause you to frantically dive into a toxic relationship, unconsciously drowning yourself in a love that can make you hate yourself later on as you invest more and more in the relationships, only to get a little back in return
+If you’re an anxious person, this can cause you to frantically dive into a toxic relationship, unconsciously drowning yourself in a love that can make you hate yourself later on as you invest more and more in the relationship, only to get a little back in return

 - Does your significant other address your concerns, or do they shame you for bringing them up?
 Do they dodge the conversation altogether?

 - Does your significant other find ways to make you feel better, or are they staying on the defensive?